cybermaggedon/cyberprobe/README.md

 The event stream from cybermon can be presented to RabbitMQ in a JSON form, which can then be delivered to further analytics:
-- cybermon-alert reports indicator hits in events to standard output.
+- evs-alert reports indicator hits in events to standard output.
-- cybermon-bigquery loads events into GCP BigQuery.
-- cybermon-cassandra loads events into Cassandra.
+- evs-cassandra loads events into Cassandra.
-- cybermon-detector studies events for the presence of indicators.
+- evs-detector studies events for the presence of indicators.
 Events are annotated with indicator hits of any are observed.
-- cybermon-dump dumps raw event JSON to standard output.
+- evs-dump dumps raw event JSON to standard output.
-- cybermon-elasticsearch loads events into ElasticSearch.
+- evs-elasticsearch loads events into ElasticSearch.
-- cybermon-gaffer loads network information into Gaffer (a graph database).
+- evs-gaffer loads network information into Gaffer (a graph database).
-- cybermon-geoip looks up IP addresses in GeoIP and annotates events with location information.
+- evs-geoip looks up IP addresses in GeoIP and annotates events with location information.
-- cybermon-monitor outputs event information to standard output.
+- evs-monitor outputs event information to standard output.

 ## Scaling